HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 }}

 In 2025, we continue to observe that 1% of first-party cookies are set as partitioned; this might be a bit surprising as the CHIPS proposal is mainly about partitioning third-party cookies, and even if it mentions a <a hreflang="en" href="https://github.com/privacycg/CHIPS?tab=readme-ov-file#first-party-chips">specific uncommon case</a> for partitioned first-party cookies, the <a hreflang="en" href="https://github.com/privacycg/CHIPS/issues/51">behavior requirement</a> appears unclear in first-party context.
+One reason could be that some cookies are always set the same way, i.e., the web server setting them is not distinguishing whether it is currently first-party or third-party.
 In 2025, more than 90% of these first-party partitioned cookies are Cloudflare's `cf_clearance` cookie related to bot detection.
-Comparing to 2024's analysis, we remark here again that `receive-cookie-deprecation`, set by domains participating in Privacy Sandbox tests, going away.
+Comparing to 2024's analysis, we remark that the first-party partitioned cookie `receive-cookie-deprecation`, set by domains participating in Privacy Sandbox APIs tests, is not as popular anymore.
+Perhaps, this observation can be explained by a pause or reduction of adoption of these APIs due to Google's corresponding announcements in this past year.

 ### Session